mavryk-network/mavryk-taquito/integration-tests/README.md

 ## Running Tests Against a Specific RPC URL

-To run tests against a node that is not pre-configured in Taquito, use:
+To run tests against a node that is not pre-configured in Webmavryk, use:

 `export MAVRYK_RPC_BOREASNET='http://localhost:8732'`.